d3cline/airanch/README.md

 # AI Ranch

 A Django example project for authenticating many users to many AI endpoints.
 Complete with UI.
-Built with, Django REST Framework, DaisyUI, Tailwind.css, Alpine.js, all the fixin's to bootstrap your next AI startup.
+Built with: Django REST Framework, DaisyUI, Tailwind.css, Alpine.js, and Opalstack.
+All the fixin's to bootstrap your next AI startup.

 ## Key Features